vg-json-data/sm-json-data/strats.md

 ### Leave With Mockball

-A `leaveWithMockball` exit condition represents that Samus can leave through the door while in a mockball (or process of morphing into a mockball) with a certain amount of momentum, and possibly with blue speed, depending on the length of available runway and short-charging skill assumption.
+A `leaveWithMockball` exit condition represents that Samus can leave through a horizontal transition while in a mockball (or process of morphing into a mockball) with a certain amount of momentum, and possibly with blue speed, depending on the length of available runway and short-charging skill assumption.
+It should only be applied where there is air physics at the door.

 The `leaveWithMockball` object has the following properties: